-2. Using a sharp knife slice three 1-inch slices on each side down the fillet of the whole fish.
+2. Using a sharp knife, slice 3 1-inch slices on each side down the fillet of the whole fish.

 4. Take fish off the BBQ and let rest on a serving dish.

-6. To make salad, toss kale with Tabasco and bake for 15 minutes, then let cool.
-Mix remaining ingredients together and serve, dress with lemon juice and olive oil.
+6. To make the salad, toss kale with Tabasco and bake for 15 minutes, then let cool.
+Mix remaining ingredients together and serve, dressed with lemon juice and olive oil.

-7. To make sauce, roughly chop parsley, coriander, pickles, and capers, and place in a mixing bowl.
+7. To make the sauce, roughly chop parsley, coriander, pickles, and capers and place in a mixing bowl.
 In the same bowl, add yogurt, Dijon mustard, and lemon juice.
 Mix and season with salt and pepper.

 8. Pile pulled fish and salad on the wrap and drizzle with tartar sauce.